wixplosives/core3-github-utils/README.md

 # Slack Message Action

-- Use this action to send slack notification from github actions.
+- Use this action to send slack notification from github actions
 - This action also let you extract the inner jobs link for each workflow

 This action includes compilation support, tests, a validation workflow, publishing, and versioning guidance.